 Switch-on: November 25, 2018 – One of the biggest events in the King’s Lynn calendar runs throughout the festive day from noon until 5pm.
 The lights switch-on will be the main event, of course, but there will also be street entertainers, music and the chance for children to meet Father Christmas.

 Switch-on: November 17, 2018 – Ambleside: The annual Ambleside Christmas lights switch-on involves a Father Christmas cruise followed by a parade through the Lake District town at dusk, featuring hundreds of paper lanterns.
 Young and old turn out to witness the spectacular procession and the Christmas street lights throughout Ambleside town centre are switched on by Santa Claus.
 There is also a family fun zone, local entertainers & musicians, stalls throughout the town and a firework display.
 There are other switch-on events across the Lake District in November, including the popular ceremony in Keswick.
 For more check out yourguide2thelakedistrict.co.uk/events.

 Switch-on: November 16, 2018; Market Dates: December 6 – 9, 2018 – Start the countdown to Christmas in this historic city, famous for its Medieval cathedral, at the annual Christmas Lights Switch-on at St. Marks Shopping Centre and on Lincoln High Street.
 The shops along the High Street quarter and at St. Marks Shopping Centre will be open late.
 Lincoln’s Christmas Market runs for a few days in early December in Lincoln’s Cathedral Quarter, with more than 280 stalls nestled in and around the castle and cathedral.
 More details on all the city’s festivities at visitlincoln.com.

 Switch-on: November 15, 2018 – Regent Street: This year’s Christmas lights switch-on will again be a star-studded event, while Regent Street itself will be closed to traffic from 5pm-9pm.
 The lighting ceremony is expected between 5.30pm and 6.30pm.
+Doctor Who Jodie Whitaker will flick the switch.
 ‘Spirit of Christmas’ is the theme again this year, with the golden angels making a welcome return.
 Discover all the events in 2018 and keep up to date with retailer promotions and in-store events by downloading the Regent Street iPhone App.
 The lights are on until early January 2019.